 Doing business in Puerto Rico

-Puerto Rico is made up of Latin culture influenced by its close association with the USA.
-This results in a blend of Latin American characteristics and North American drive.
-Expats should be aware of cross-cultural sensitivity, and maintain an awareness of etiquette and customs.
+Puerto Rican business culture is a unique blend of Latin American characteristics and North American drive.
+Expats doing business in Puerto Rico should be aware of cross-cultural sensitivity, and maintain an awareness of etiquette and customs.

-Puerto Rico ranks 57th out of 189 on the World Bank's Ease of Doing Business survey for 2016.
-Sectors in which the country thrived include getting credit (7th) and resolving insolvency (7th).
-On the other hand, areas that were lacking significantly include registering property (164th) and dealing with construction permits (135th).
+Puerto Rico ranked 64th out of 190 on the World Bank's Ease of Doing Business survey for 2019.
+The country did well in subcategories such as getting credit (3rd) and resolving insolvency (10th).
+On the other hand, areas that were lacking significantly include dealing with construction permits (141st) and paying taxes (162nd).

-9am-5pm Monday to Friday.
-Some businesses are open on Saturdays for a half day.
+9am to 5pm Monday to Friday.
+Some businesses are open on Saturdays for a half-day.

 Both Spanish and English are used.

-It is not common to bring gifts to an initial business meeting, although they will be welcome.
-It is best to avoid anything to expensive.
+Gifts aren't expected but will be welcomed if given.
+It is best to avoid anything too expensive.
 If invited to a Puerto Rican home, gifts like a bottle of wine, flowers or chocolates are safe choices.
 They are usually opened when received.

-Although Puerto Ricans value equality, the spirit of machismo is still prevalent on the island.
-However, Puerto Rican men are used to seeing women in positions of power and authority.
+Although Puerto Ricans value equality, machismo is still prevalent on the island and women are underrepresented in leadership positions.

 Business culture in Puerto Rico

-When meeting people in a workplace environment for the first time, it is best to address them by their professional title or by Señor or Señora (Mr and Mrs) or Señorita (Miss) followed by their surname.
+When meeting people in a workplace environment for the first time, it is best to address them by their professional title or by Señor (Mr), Señora (Mrs) or Señorita (Miss) followed by their surname.
 Shaking hands is common for both men and women.
-Older people are usually introduced first, and it is common for friends to kiss each other on the cheek.
-Expats should note that Puerto Ricans are demonstrative people, often smiling, standing close and touching.
-Puerto Ricans tend to be direct, and avoid skirting around an issue in order to do so.

 Do's and don'ts of business in Puerto Rico

-Do be formal at first and don’t use customers’ first names unless invited to do so.
+Do be formal at first and don’t use first names unless invited to do so

 Don't expect business meetings to start on time